Andrés Longton: Political career

-Longton officially entered politics as a member of Renovación Nacional (RN), a party with which his family has long been associated.
+Longton officially entered politics as a member of National Renewal (RN), a party with which his family has long been associated.
 In 2017, he was elected to the Chamber of Deputies for the newly created District 6, which includes communes such as Quilpué, Villa Alemana, San Felipe, and Los Andes.
 In Congress, he has served on commissions focused on security, criminal law, and public order.

 In 2016, Longton served as an official of the Chilean Chamber of Deputies, serving as an assistant attorney for the Permanent Committees.

 During his first legislative term (2018–2022), Longton promoted various bills aimed at combating drug trafficking, protecting the police, and strengthening the criminal justice system.
 He has been openly critical of sectors that, in his view, justify or downplay violence, particularly in the aftermath of the 2019 Chilean social unrest.

-Re-elected in 2021 general elections with a strong vote count, he has solidified his place within RN as a firm voice on matters of law and order.
+He was re-elected in 2021 general elections with a high vote count.